Maheshwariim/boombikes_project/README.md

 2. Year (yr): The demand for bikes has been increasing over the years, indicating a growing trend in bike-sharing systems.
 3. Weather Situation (weathersit): Clear weather conditions lead to higher demand, while poor weather (rain, snow) reduces rentals.
 4. Working Day (workingday): Bike rentals are higher on working days, especially among registered users, as bikes are used for commuting.
+5. Windspeed: Higher the windspeed, lower will be the bike rental count, in order to ensure a safe drive.
+From a coding perspective, we'd consider this for visualization and prediction     as it had the most significant value.
+Nevertheless, the correlation values for all the features are derived and they can be taken for testing and prediction purposes.
 ________________________________________
 ## Technologies Used
 •	Python - version 3.8